Valtònyc

 José Miguel Arenas Beltrán (born 18 December 1993), popularly known as Valtònyc, is a Spanish rapper, originally from Mallorca, Spain.
-He defines himself as an independentist.
+He describes himself as an independentist.
 His lyrics are based on an anti-capitalist, republican and anti-fascist ideology.

 Biography

-José Miguel Arenas Beltran is from the island of Mallorca.
+José Miguel Arenas Beltrán is from the island of Mallorca.
 He was a seller of fruit and vegetables.
 He is working as a full stack software developer and also as a rapper, but was not well known before his legal proceedings, something commonly known as the Streisand effect.